Atlas-Space-Force/OBS-Scripts/README.md

 This modified VDO.Ninja OBS Control Dock allows for streamlined management of VDO.Ninja sources within your OBS Studio scenes.
 It leverages the OBS WebSocket plugin to communicate with OBS Studio, enabling dynamic actions directly from your browser.

-The page is designed to work in conjunction with the `Advanced Scene Manager: Grid, Reaction, Highlight, and Source Tracking` script.
+The page is designed to work in conjunction with the `Advanced Scene Layouts: Grid, Reaction, Highlight, and Source Tracking` script.
 When used together, this controller can facilitate automated source naming and organization.

 ### Key Features (Includes Additions!)